On the Notion of Equal Figures in Euclid: Defining equal rectangles and equal triangles

 We begin by defining the 8-ary relation {\tt ER}, ``equal rectangles.''
 Two rectangles are {\em congruent} if their sides are pairwise equal.
 Explicitly, $ABCD$ is congruent to $abcd$ if $AB = ab$ and $BC = bc$.

-\begin{definition} Any two given rectangles $R$ and $S$ are congruent to rectangles placed like $FEBG$ and $BMLA$ in Fig.~\ref{figure:equalrectangles}, where $\B(A,B,E)$ and $\B(G,B,M)$, and $ABGH$ and $\mbox{\it BMKE}$ are rectangles, whose outer sides in the figure are collinear.
-By definition the two rectangles $BEFG$ and $BMLA$ are {\bf equal rectangles} if and only if $\B(H,B,K)$, that is, the line $HK$ passes through the common vertex $B$ of the two rectangles, and the two original rectangles $R$ and $S$ are equal. \end{definition}
+\begin{definition} Any two given rectangles $R$ and $S$ are congruent to rectangles placed like $FEBG$ and $BMLA$ in Fig.~\ref{figure:equalrectangles}, where $\B(A,B,E)$ and $\B(G,B,M)$, and $ABGH$ and $\mbox{\it BMKE}$ are rectangles.
+By definition the two rectangles $BEFG$ and $BMLA$ are {\bf equal rectangles} if and only if $\B(H,B,K)$, that is, the line $HK$ passes through the common vertex $B$ of the two rectangles.
+We then say that the two original rectangles $R$ and $S$ are equal. \end{definition}

 \FloatBarrier

 The connection between equal rectangles and the theory of proportion is given in the following lemma:

 \begin{lemma} The rectangle with base $b$ and height $a$ is equal to the rectangle with base $c$ and height $d$ if and only if $b:c = d:a$, and also if and only if $b:d = c:a$. \end{lemma}